-All employees in the bargaining unit who were members of the Union on January 27, 2003 or who join thereafter, shall as a condition of continued employment, be required to maintain their membership in good standing in the union in accordance with its constitution and by-laws for the duration of the Agreement.
+All employees in the bargaining unit who were members of the Union on January 27, 2003 (or March 9, 2006 in the case of Pre Press) or who join thereafter, shall as a condition of continued employment, be required to maintain their membership in good standing in the union in accordance with its constitution and by-laws for the duration of the Agreement.

-All persons accepting employment in the bargaining unit on or after January 27, 2003 shall become union members within twenty (20) days from the date of commencing employment, and shall, as a condition of employment, remain union members in good standing for the period of this Agreement.
+All persons accepting employment in the bargaining unit on or after January 27, 2003 (or March 9, 2006 in the case of Pre Press) shall become union members within twenty (20) days from the date of commencing employment, and shall, as a condition of employment, remain union members in good standing for the period of this Agreement.